2025 Civil Affairs Symposium now Online

 Click here to download the agenda.

-The Symposium ends that afternoon with the presentation of the five papers selected for publication in Vol. 12 of the Civil Affairs Issue Papers.
+The virtual Symposium ends with the presentation of the five papers selected for publication in Vol. 12 of the Civil Affairs Issue Papers.
 Authors will be competing for cash prizes.
 Click on the following links for one-page summaries of each of the five papers:

 -